ravishchanda/smileProto/README.md

-# smileProto is an initiative for small business internet presense econsystem.
+# smileProto is an initiative for small business internet presense ecosystem.